MBB Comeback Bid Falls Short against Florida State, 61-60

 CORAL GABLES, Fla. – In a matchup of the top two teams in the ACC men’s basketball standings Saturday afternoon at a sold-out Watsco Center, the University of Miami dropped a heartbreaking 61-60 decision to Florida State, as it came one point shy of breaking the record for the largest comeback in ACC history.

 The Hurricanes trailed by 24 at halftime and by 26 early in the second half, but stormed all the way back to cut the deficit to one in the final minute.
-Third-year sophomore guard Isaiah Wong, who scored 18 of his game-high 22 points in the second half, missed a fadeaway jump-shot at the buzzer that would have given Miami (14-5, 6-2 ACC) the win in front of 7,972 fans, including a record 1,682 students.
+Third-year sophomore guard Isaiah Wong, who scored 18 of his game-high 22 points in the second half, missed a fadeaway jump-shot at the buzzer that would have given Miami (14-5, 6-2 ACC) the win in front of 7,972 fans, including 1,682 students, the second-most in program history.

 “We didn’t do, really, anything very well in the first half and put ourselves in a huge hole, but in the second half, the guys made the adjustments,” Miami head coach Jim Larrañaga said.
 “They played smart, they played hard, they played together, they didn’t give up, they didn’t hang their heads and put us in a position to win the game.”